TosbackCgusBridge-Bot/CGUs-versions/Freefilefillableforms/Terms of Service.md

 **After October 20, each year:**

-*   Every account is erased from the server
+1. Every account is erased from the server
-*   It is not possible to access any account or return information
+2. It is not possible to access an account or return information
-*   It is not possible to print a return from an account you had created
+3. It is not possible to print a return from an account you created

-**You cannot access your prior tax return information (tax years 2014 and earlier).**
+Information and links that may assist you:

-Information regarding prior year tax returns using Free File Fillable Forms:
+*   If you weren't able to e-file your return but printed a copy, mail it in

-*   If you were not able to successfully e-file your return but printed a copy, mail it in.
+*   If you do not have a copy to mail, prepare another return
-*   If you do not have a copy to mail, you will have to prepare another.
+*   For filing options, view the Online Individuals page
-*   For more information, go to our Online Individuals page.
+*   Get up-to-date refund information with Where's My Refund
-*   Need to get up-to-date refund information?
-Go to Where's My Refund
+*   Get a copy of your _**accepted**_ federal return with Get a Transcript
-*   Need a copy of your federal return?
-If the IRS has accepted your return, Get a Transcript
+*   Pay your balance or make estimated tax payments with Direct Pay

-*   Do you want to pay your balance or make estimated tax payments?
-Access Direct Pay
+The Free File Fillable Forms program welcomes your comments.

-Page Last Reviewed or Updated: 17-Sep-2015
+Page Last Reviewed or Updated: 22-Oct-2015

 *   Our Agency